Vironacorus/KapiApiC/README.md

 KapiapiGetUserMapId() function gets subpage directory of user's maps and returns it.
 It's not expected to fail, therefore it doesn't return a BOOL like other KAPIAPI functions.
 KAPIAPI_MAPDATA is similliar to KAPIAPI_USERDATA, but for maps.
 It stores raw JSON string fetched from the server.
 We get it using KapiapiGetMapData, just like we got KAPIAPI_USERDATA using KapiapiGetUserData.
 Big difference between KAPIAPI_USER and KAPIAPI_MAP lies in parsing functions.
 One user can have multiple maps, therefore we also need to get map count and instead of allocating KAPIAPI_MAP ourselves, on the stack, we pass pointer to a KAPIAPI_MAP* which will be then filled with contents ofmaps.
 As always, we pass data by const KAPIAPI_MAPDATA*.

 You might have noticed that KapiapiGetUserMapId takes additional parameter (i.e. WCHAR**).
 That's because it allocates new memory, which has to be freed after is used (KapiapiGetMapData in most cases), as this is C and no automatic garbage collection or RAII is present.

+# String Issues

+Because JSON data is ASCII and not unicode string, to use characters such as ś, ć, ź, ó etc. we need to convert it to unicode string.
+To do that we use json.h function RawToUnicode().
+Don't forget to free!